markcapece/hangman-java/README.md

-# hangman-java
+# Hangman in Java
-Implementation of Hangman to run in Terminal.
+A version of Hangman written in Java using Eclipse IDE to run in a terminal.